This blog was updated on 11/16/2022.

 “I eat less so I don’t need to go very often,” Modina, who came to Cox’s Bazar with her two young daughters, says.
 “My children use open places and at night I go to the jungle.
 I don’t feel shy, I have overcome my shyness.”

-“I have to walk a long way to use the toilet at night,” says Fatema.
+“I have to walk a long way to use the toilet at night,” Fatema says.
 “During the day, it’s really hard because I’m all alone and there is no one here to help us.
 My parents are old and live with my brother in a different camp.”

 With your support, Plan International is working in Cox’s Bazar to build additional toilets and female-friendly spaces.
 We’ve provided hygiene kits to girls and women so they can wash their hands and stay healthy.
-But with 1 million refugees living in the camp, there’s a lot more work to do.
+But with 1 million people living in the settlement, there’s a lot more work to do.

 No matter where you live, you need a toilet.
-It’s a matter of health, safety and just human dignity.
-Will you help protect the most vulnerable and give them the safe spaces and supplies they need?
+It’s a matter of health, safety and basic human dignity.
+Will you help protect girls and give them the safe spaces and supplies they need?